lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-08-29-Integrals_II.md

 </pre>

-Our version of the FTC deals with discontinuity at the endpoints Through explicit limits.
-It is stated for the extended reals throughout, but I've managed to conceal this so far because in most cases Isabelle can mediate between the reals and the extended reals.
+Our version of the FTC deals with discontinuity at the endpoints using limits.
+The theorem refers to the extended reals throughout, which I've managed to conceal so far: Isabelle can usually mediate between the reals and the extended reals.
 They become explicit here.
 The actual limit reasoning is done by the `real_asymp` proof method, demonstrated in a [previous post]({% post_url 2024-08-08-Ln_lower_bound %}).